-Based on a review of the previously-issued Plan Approvals and associated applications, the previously-approved RFDs and associated applications, and the previously-approved de minimis emissions increases and associated letters for the facility; TVOPs No. 23-00001 and 23-00119; the applications for revised Plan Approval No. 23-0119E and pending Plan Approval No. 23-0119J; and EPA's RBLC, I recommend that DEP issue the revised Plan Approval No. 23-0119E for SPMT for the facility.
+Based on a review of the previously-issued Plan Approvals and associated applications, the previously-approved RFDs and associated applications, and the previously-approved de minimis emissions increases and associated letters for the facility; TVOPs No. 23-00001 and 23-00119; the applications for Plan Approval Nos.
+23-0119E (revised) and 23-0119J (pending); and EPA's RBLC, I recommend that DEP issue the Plan Approval No. 23-0119E (revised) for SPMT for the facility.